Can I Get Braces as an Adult?

 Here are some answers to questions that might be on your mind:

-- Use an electric water pick to clean your teeth (shoots water, cleaning in-between wires).
+- Use an electric water pick to clean your teeth (shoots water, clean in-between wires).

 - Have your teeth professionally cleaned at least every six months.